 These adults think they're being healthy by catching up on sleep when they can, but Roenneberg found that changes in sleep patterns actually disturb body systems that rely on a circadian rhythm, such as temperature regulation, cell repair and digestion.

-In a 2012 study, Roenneberg and his team found that social jet lag was directly associated with increased body mass index, a key marker in diagnosing obesity.
+In an earlier study published in Current Biology, researchers found that social jet lag was directly associated with increased body mass index, a key marker in diagnosing obesity.
 Additional studies have found similar links between changes in sleep patterns and chronic health conditions.
-A 2013 study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins which are known precursors of Alzheimer’s disease.
-Another study found that for every hour of social jet lag a person experiences, the likelihood of developing heart disease increases by 11 percent.
+A study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins, which are known precursors of Alzheimer’s disease.
+Another study by the American Academy of Sleep Medicine found that for every hour of social jet lag a person experiences, the likelihood of developing heart disease increases by 11%.